folio-org/edge-inn-reach/README.md

 # Security
 The edge-fqm API is secured via the facilities provided by edge-common.
 More specifically, via API Key.
 See edge-common for additional details.See [edge-common-spring](https://github.com/folio-org/edge-common-spring)

+## Required Permissions
+Institutional users should be granted the following permissions in order to use this edge API:
+- `dcb.all`

 # Installation/Deployment

 ## Configuration